 Backpacking shelters take many shapes and forms.
 Big and heavy gives you plenty of room, but weighs you down as you hike to the next camp.
 Ultralight saves your legs from burning, but won’t give you much space in bad weather.
-These are the best new products from both camps launching in 2018.
+These are the best new products from both camps.

 MSR Hubba Tour 2 – $749

 When your tent is your home for a week- or even year-long trip, it better be comfortable.
 The new Hubba Tour series from MSR is redefining the backpacking tent label.
 Inside is a roomy 32 square feet so you can stretch out and avoid snoring in your tent mates ear.
 Outside, an enormous 25-square-foot vestibule shed with a protected floor can house all your gear.
 The waterproof rainfly with a new Xtreme Shield coating is attached to the tent body, so even when it’s raining sideways, the inside stays dry.
 The two-person Hubba Tour 2 is 4.81 pounds, but you can also find a one-person and three-person option.